python-odin/odin/docs/ref/resources/options.rst

     to sort fields in the child resource before appending the fields from the parent resource(s).

-    Settings this option to ``True`` will cause field sorting to happen after all of the fields have been attached using the default sort method.
+    Setting this option to ``True`` will cause field sorting to happen after all of the fields have been attached using the default sort method.
 The default method sorts the fields by the order they are defined.